 - As you're facing the table saw, measure from the left side of your saw blade to the right edge of the left miter slot.
 Add 1/8 inch to this measurement.

 - Turn over the jig and measure in that distance from the right-hand side of the plywood base.
 Using a straight edge, mark a parallel line at this distance along the right edge of the plywood.

 - Position the guide strip, wide edge down, on the left edge of the line, and attach to the jig with some 1 1/4-inch deck screws.
 Be sure to drill pilot holes and countersink them to ensure the screw heads do not protrude past the face of the strip.

 10 of 10

 Trim the Jointer Jig

-Once you're satisfied with the movement of the jointer jig, pull the jig all the way forward (toward your body), raise the blade a little over 3/4", start the saw and trim the right-side edge of the jointer jig.
+- Once you're satisfied with the movement of the jig, pull the jig all the way forward (toward your body), raise the saw blade to slightly more than 3/4 inch.

-- To use the jig, position a board that you want to square up into the jig, with the parts of the board that you want to remove just over the right-side edge of the jig.
+- To use the jig, position the board you wish to square up into the jig, clamping it in place so that the edge to be trimmed is just hanging over the right side.
 You may need to adjust the wing nuts to widen or narrow the jig's clamps to accommodate boards of various widths.

 - With the jig adjusted and the board clamped in the desired position, raise the blade to a height just above the surface of the stock, start the saw and trim the edge of the stock.
 As with any table saw operation, do not stand directly behind the blade, but off to the left side, just in case there is a kickback.
 You now have one perfectly straight edge.

 - To trim the opposite side of the stock to create a board that is perfectly square, remove the jig and simply use the table saw with the fence to rip the other edge of the board.
 By running the jointed edge along the fence, you are guaranteed a perfectly square board.